isabella-goss/portfolio/docs/index.md

 **Technical Writer II** <br/>
 ___Remote, October 2021- Present___
 * Distill information from various sources to produce concise, accurate, and timely documentation
-* Identify areas of improvement within existing documentation processes and content
+* Identify areas of improvement within existing documentation processes, site, and content
 * Leading reviews of peer- and contributor-submitted content

 ### FM:Systems
 **Technical Writer** <br/>
 ___Remote, February 2021-October 2021___
 * Created and maintained end-user documentation for four different product verticals
-* Tested and documentednew product functionality
+* Tested and documented new product functionality
 * Collaborated with support teams to address consistent customer questions
 * Acted as product owner for documentation (leading agile ceremonies, reaching out to other product owners for reviews, etc.)